mhoward91/flask-rest-api/README.md

 ## Features planned/in development
 - Advanced request parsing
 - Authentication
-- Use of SQLlite database instead of in-memory list
+- Use of SQLite database instead of in-memory list
 - Deployment to Heroku
 - Additional security & token refreshing